Second Battle of the Alps: Mont Cenis

 Codenamed Operation Izard, the attack on the Mont Cenis pass began on the 5 April.
 It was carried out by the 3,000 men of the 7th Half-brigade of Chasseurs Alpins belonging to the 27th Alpine Division, led by Colonel Alain Le Ray, reinforced by two batteries of heavy artillery from the 1st Free French Division.
 The position was defended by a battalion of the 5th Gebirgsjäger Division and another battalion from the Paratroop Regiment Folgore supported by German artillery, in all some 1,500 men.

 The operation opened with an attack on the German observation post at the Pointe de Bellecombe (2750m), which was reached after a 600m night climb in difficult weather.
 The post was destroyed, but a counter-attack forced the Chasseurs off the feature later the same day.
 The main objective for the French was the old fort at Mont-Froid which commanded the surrounding areas.
 After gaining a foothold in the fort on the 5 April, French forces finally captured it after several days of confused fighting at close quarters.
 However, an attack against the Fort de la Turra was a failure, and the offensive stalled when the heavy artillery units were withdrawn for the operation against the Authion massif.
 On the 12 April a perfectly executed counter-attack by the Gebirgsjäger and the troops of the Folgore recaptured the fort and evicted the French from the Mont-Cenis plateau.

 The failure of Operation Izard had severe consequences for Doyen's force as it persuaded the Americans to withhold further supplies for the offensive.
 The Mont-Cenis pass was captured only on the 27 April after Axis forces had retreated from the area.

 Battle of Authion

 Between the 10 and the 12 April 1945, French forces took control of the Authion massif.
-The massif was defended by several forts held by German forces of the 34th Division and Italians of the Littorio Division under General Lieb.
+The massif was defended by several forts held by German forces of the 34th Division under General Lieb and Italians of the Littorio Division under General Agosti.
 The fighting resulted in over 200 French and over 100 Germans dead.